illialaz/algorithms/recurrence/README.md

 s - number of matrices\
 next s strings - dim of matrices (n \* m)\
 count min number of multiplications\

+## binSearch.cpp

+n - number of elems in array\
+next n elems - elems of array\
+k - number of queries\
+next k elems - elems to find\
+print if elem is in array(0 or 1), lowerBound and upperBound\